base-angewandte/image-backend/docs/overview.md

 Thumbnails and images shown in the detail view are created on demand.
 Please note: all images, the original uploaded ones as well as the renditions, are stored in a specific file structure.
 This file structure was adopted from EasyDB and is defined in `/artdb/artworks/models.py` (see: `get_path_to_original_file()` and `move_uploaded_image()`).

 ### django-mptt
 <https://github.com/django-mptt/django-mptt> - Utilities for implementing a modified pre-order traversal tree in django.
-This one is used to implement the hierarchical structure needed for **locations** (Holland->Amsterdam->Galerie Monet).
+This package is used to implement the hierarchical structure needed for **locations** (Holland->Amsterdam->Galerie Monet).
 It is also used to preserve the hierarchical structure of the **keywords** (potentially useful later on).

 ### django-ordered-model
-<https://github.com/bfirsh/django-ordered-model> - This one makes **collections** orderable.
+<https://github.com/bfirsh/django-ordered-model> - This package makes **collections** orderable.

 ### django-mass-edit
 <https://github.com/burke-software/django-mass-edit> - Allows to edit multiple records at once via the admin interface.